 A common solution to air quality issues can be found in the air filter of your heating system.
 This filter needs to be changed regularly to keep your air clean from dust and pet hair.
 This is especially important if someone in your home is sensitive to allergens or has respiratory issues such as asthma.
 In that case, you may want to think about changing your filter once a month during the heating season.

-At Hi-Tech Air Conditioning, it is our goal to keep the homes of Lakeside comfortable in every season.
+At Hi-Tech Air Heating & Cooling, it is our goal to keep the homes of Lakeside comfortable in every season.
 We can give you recommendations on maintaining air quality in the winter or for any other concern that you have about running your heating system.
 Give High-Tech Air Conditioning a call today and put our skilled technicians to work at your home.